TheBevyFlock/bevy_cli/bevy_lint/docs/reference/lint-module-docs.md

 # Motivation

 One to several paragraphs describing why this lint exists.
-For example: does this lint help catch slow code, or does it suggest an more-idiomatic version?
+For example: does this lint help catch slow code, or does it suggest a more idiomatic version?
 Try to motivate why a user may want to enable this lint.

 Be careful to only answer _why_ this lint exists, not _what_ it does or _how_ it works.
 That is the